FragozoLeonardo/Genki-Yoshi/README.md

 ## Usage

-Once Ruby is installed and the repository is cloned, you can start generating your _原稿用紙_ sheets.
+Once Ruby is installed and the repository is cloned, you can start generating your 原稿用紙 sheet(s).

 ### Kanji Sheets

-To generate a _原稿用紙_ filled with kanji and kana characters:
+To generate a 原稿用紙 sheet(s) filled with kanji and kana characters:

 1. Open the `kanji_sheets.rb` file.
 2. In the file, you will see an `input_kanji_kana` array.
 This is where you will input the characters you want to appear on the sheet: